 In all cases, pings may include functional information like timestamp, user agent, and referrer.

-Other aggregate or non-identifying information could
+Other aggregate or non-identifying information could include:

 Learn more about how Google uses Consent Mode data.